PCT national phase entry into foreign countries: What to know

 PPH is available in Canada.

-China national phase
+China national stage

 China has a 30-month national stage deadline.
 A PCT applicant may file a late national stage entry into China by the 32-month deadline with an extension request.
 A Chinese translation must be filed by this 32-month.